malokasheko/digit-recognition/research_writeup.md

 worse, whereas plain SGD with a carefully tuned learning-rate schedule and momentum can find flatter minima that generalize better, at the cost of needing more manual tuning effort.

----

-### Topic C: Weight Initialization Strategies

-**The "all-zeros" trap (symmetry breaking)**

-If every weight in a layer is initialized to the same constant (zero or otherwise), every neuron in that layer computes the exact same function of the input, because they all start with identical weights and see identical inputs.
-During backpropagation, the gradient with respect to each of those neurons' weights is therefore also identical, so every neuron gets updated in exactly the same way at every step.
-The layer effectively behaves as if it had only a single neuron, no matter how many units it actually contains — the neurons never "differentiate" from each other.
-This is why weights (though not necessarily biases) must be initialized with some randomness: it breaks the symmetry so different neurons can learn different features.

-**Naive random initialization (vanishing/exploding activations)**

-Randomness alone isn't sufficient, though — the *scale* of the random values matters a great deal in deep networks.
-If initial weights are too small, each layer's output shrinks relative to its input (since output variance scales with weight variance times the number of inputs summed), so activations (and, during backprop, gradients) shrink geometrically as they pass through many layers, eventually vanishing to near-zero and stalling learning in early layers.
-If initial weights are too large, the opposite happens: activations and gradients grow geometrically layer after layer, exploding into very large or unstable (even `NaN`) values.
-Both failure modes get worse as networks get deeper, since the shrinking or growing compounds multiplicatively across layers.

-**Modern heuristics: Xavier/Glorot and He/Kaiming initialization**

-The core intuition behind both schemes is the same: choose the variance of the initial weights so that the variance of the signal is roughly preserved as it passes through a layer — neither shrinking nor growing — in both the forward pass (activations) and the backward pass (gradients).
-This means the initialization variance is chosen based on the number of input and output connections a layer has (`fan_in` and `fan_out`), rather than picking an arbitrary fixed scale.

-Xavier/Glorot initialization derives its variance assuming a linear or near-linear activation around zero, which is a reasonable approximation for **Tanh** (and Sigmoid) since those functions behave close to linearly for inputs near zero and are symmetric around zero.
-He/Kaiming initialization instead accounts for **ReLU**, which zeros out roughly half of its inputs (all the negative ones) — this halves the effective variance passed forward compared to a linear activation, so He initialization uses a larger variance (scaled by a factor of 2 relative to Xavier's assumption) to compensate for that "lost" half.
-Because ReLU and its variants are the dominant activation in modern deep networks (including the MLP built in this notebook), He initialization is generally the recommended default whenever ReLU-family activations are used, while Xavier remains the better fit for Tanh/Sigmoid-based networks.